 WARNING: Medical Assistance eligibility rules are complicated.
 This is a general guide and not legal advice.
 Further, this information is valid as of the date of this revision.
-(July 2014) The rules change frequently.
+(January 2015) The rules change frequently.
 For legal advice about your own situation, you should talk to a lawyer.
-The Legal Aid Bureau or Legal Services Programs funded by your local office on aging may be able to provide you with free legal advice and assistance.
+Maryland Legal Aid or Legal Services Programs funded by your local office on aging may be able to provide you with free legal advice and assistance.

 Medical Assistance is a government-funded program that pays for long-term health care when personal funds have been exhausted.
 This leaflet answers the following questions you may have about eligibility requirements and the application process:

 Medical Assistance is a government program that pays for medical services, including nursing home care.
 The rules of the program are made by the Federal Government and the Maryland Department of Health and Mental Hygiene.
 You apply for Medical Assistance at the local Department of Social Services in the county where you live.

 Medical Assistance coverage for nursing home care has both financial and medical eligibility rules.
 The medical eligibility rule is that you must need health care services, above the level of room and board, which can be made available in a nursing facility.
 The financial eligibility rules are discussed in the questions below.
 This leaflet does not answer all the possible questions about Medical Assistance for nursing home care.
 If you will need to apply for Medical Assistance, it may help to talk to a lawyer or a legal services program for advice.
 Each person’s situation is different, and the result depends on the exact facts.

 Common questions people ask about Medical Assistance are: